 You will know you are near when you can detect the faint scent of seaweed.
 Choppy waters break upon the rocks and cliffs while stretches of volcanic black sand and dark grassy patches create patterns on the ground.
 On its landscape is Gardar, an amazing basalt cliff.
 Out in the sea are the spectacularly shaped Reynisdrangar a series of basalt sea stacks.

 At Skaftárhraun, just west of Kirkjubæjarklaustur, there is endless Skeiðarársandur, a 1000-sq-km area that resembles a black desert.
-It is made of a mix of the gravel, silt and sand dumped by glacial runoff.
+It is made of a mix of gravel, silt and sand dumped by glacial runoff.
 In concert with dark cloudy mountains with white glacier patches, it was a haunting visual melody.

 Jökulsárlón Iceberg Lagoon